Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Have them talk to their shoulder partner to check their worksheet

-- Assign Present Math 2 as an informal assessment.
+- Assign one of the Present Math worksheets as an informal assessment.

 - Choose different coins from the bag of coins and ask students to name the coin and its value using the same sentence frame used in previous sections:

 - Ask students to explain how they figured out what coins to use to pay for items using sequencing words (first, next, then, finally).

 - Replay The Coin Song.

 - Have students turn and talk to a partner, answering the following questions:

 - What adjectives describe a penny?
 A nickel?
 A dime?
 A quarter?